 One of the very important goals of project realization is its realization within the limits of the planned costs.
-When dealing with large projects, the right assignment of the resources can have a significant influence on the project total costs.
+When dealing with large projects, the right assignment of the workforce and of other resources can have a significant influence on the project total costs.